alkvi/fnirs_validation_study/README.md

 ### Signal quality

-To run the quality scripts, run them from the Signal quality directory
+To run the quality scripts, run them from the signal quality directory
 ~~~
 cd Signal_quality
 ~~~